Lower School Academics

 The Next Generation Science Standards guide our work with students.

 St. Mary’s Academy prepares students to become powerful agents of change in the world.
-Our values guide our interactions with one another and our view of all people as children of God.
 We are dedicated to helping young people become contributing citizens in a culturally diverse, democratic society.
 Students embrace authentic opportunities to think critically, to develop an informed opinion, to express their ideas both orally and in writing, and to listen to others who believe differently than themselves.

 Social Studies instruction begins with individuals and families, and moves to exploring neighborhoods, communities, the State of Colorado and the United States.
 In each grade, students investigate historical events, examine geographic features and resources, consider economic decision making processes, and define civic roles and responsibilities.

-To support these educational goals, instructional resources such as Scholastic News, the Pearson Social Studies textbook, online Discovery Education, and non-fiction leveled readers are used by classroom teachers.
+To support these educational goals, instructional resources such as Scholastic News, the Pearson Social Studies textbook, Discover Colorado, online resources, and expository texts readers are used by classroom teachers.

 Assessments: Students complete unit assessments, projects and reports to demonstrate evidence of understanding of key concepts.